Technical Standards

 Interpersonal

-Interpersonal abilities sufficient to interact professionally with staff, patients, individuals, families and groups from a variety of social, emotional, cultural, and intellectual backgrounds.
+Interpersonal abilities sufficient to interact professionally with staff, patients, individuals, families, and groups from a variety of social, emotional, cultural, and intellectual backgrounds.

-Possible example: Establish rapport with patients/clients and colleagues with an understanding that individuals have different experiences and beliefs.
+Feasible Outcome Example: Establish rapport with patients/clients and colleagues with an understanding that individuals have different experiences and beliefs.

 Communication